Ivsmcrew/Ivsmcrew/README.md

 ### 🍂 About me

 Hi there, my name is Valery and I am a qualified specialist in the field of mechanical engineering.
 Graduated from BSTU "VOENMEH" in the city of St. Petersburg in the direction of rocket science.
 Since 2022, I have been working hard in the direction of software development.
-I started to show interest in programming, modulating simple processes in the Matlab environment.
+I started to show interest in programming, modulating simple processes in the Matlab environment, and now I am fully into web development.

-Currently focused on front-end web development in React environment.
-In some future I plan to get a higher education in the field of artificial intelligence.
-However, this is already quite distant plans.
+Primary focused on front-end web development in React environment, but I also often touch on backend development and architecture of modern web applications.

 Feel free to write, I will be happy to discuss a joint project or work